thedeveco/daleBot/README.md

 `git clone https://github.com/yourusername/daleBot.git`

+3. **Change to the new repo directory**

+`cd <repo directory`

+4. **Add remote**

+`git remote add <your tag> git@github.com:thedeveco/daleBot.git`

+where <your tag> is a tag name you can remember

-3. Set Up Your Environment: Follow the Setup Guide below to prepare your development environment.
+5. Set Up Your Environment: Follow the Setup Guide below to prepare your development environment.
-4. Create a Feature Branch: Use a descriptive branch name, e.g., add-command-feature.
+6. Create a Feature Branch: Use a descriptive branch name, e.g., add-command-feature.
-5. Submit a Pull Request (PR): Open a PR to share your changes, and make sure to link any related issues.
+7. Submit a Pull Request (PR): Open a PR to share your changes, and make sure to link any related issues.

 You are now ready to start contributing to daleBot.